Solar thermal energy: Steam accumulator

-The PS10 solar power tower stores heat in tanks as pressurized steam at 50 bar and 285 °C. The steam condenses and flashes back to steam, when pressure is lowered.
+The PS10 solar power tower stores heat in tanks as pressurized steam at 50 bar (700 psi) and 285 °C (545 °F).
+The steam condenses and flashes back to steam, when pressure is lowered.
 Storage is for one hour.
 It is suggested that longer storage is possible, but that has not been proven in an existing power plant.

 Molten salt storage

 Molten salt is used to transport heat in solar power tower systems because it is liquid at atmospheric pressure, provides a low-cost medium to store thermal energy, its operating temperatures are compatible with today's steam turbines, and it is non-flammable and nontoxic.
 Molten salt is also used in the chemical and metals industries to transport heat.

 The first commercial molten salt mixture was a common form of saltpeter, 60% sodium nitrate and 40% potassium nitrate.
 Saltpeter melts at 220 °C (430 °F) and is kept liquid at 290 °C (550 °F) in an insulated storage tank.
-Calcium nitrate can reduce the melting point to 131 °C, permitting more energy to be extracted before the salt freezes.
-There are now several technical calcium nitrate grades stable at more than 500 °C.
+Calcium nitrate can reduce the melting point to 131 °C (268 °F), permitting more energy to be extracted before the salt freezes.
+There are now several technical calcium nitrate grades stable at more than 500 °C (1000 °F).

 This solar power system can generate power in cloudy weather or at night using the heat in the tank of hot salt.
 The tanks are insulated, able to store heat for a week.
 Tanks that power a 100-megawatt turbine for four hours would be about 9 m (30 ft) tall and 24 m (80 ft) in diameter.

 The Andasol power plant in Spain is the first commercial solar thermal power plant using molten salt for heat storage and nighttime generation.
 It came on line March 2009.
-On July 4, 2011, a company in Spain celebrated an historic moment for the solar industry: Torresol’s 19.9 MW concentrating solar power plant became the first ever to generate uninterrupted electricity for 24 hours straight, using a molten salt heat storage.
+On July 4, 2011, a company in Spain celebrated an historic moment for the solar industry: Torresol's 19.9 MW concentrating solar power plant became the first ever to generate uninterrupted electricity for 24 hours straight, using a molten salt heat storage.

 In January 2019 Shouhang Energy Saving Dunhuang 100MW molten salt tower solar energy photothermal power station project was connected to grid and started operating.
 Its configuration includes an 11-hour molten salt heat storage system and can generate power consecutively for 24 hours.